 Approximately half of our installed ShotSpotter sensors use fourth-generation ("4G") Long-Term Evolution ("LTE") wireless technology and half use third-generation ("3G"), cellular communications.
 Our US wireless carriers have advised us that they will discontinue their 3G services in the future and our ShotSpotter sensors will not be able to transmit on these networks.
 As a result, we will have to upgrade the sensors that use 3G cellular communications at no additional cost to our customers prior to the discontinuation of 3G services, before the end of 2022.
+As our wireless carriers phase out their 3G services or make changes to their spectrum allocation, we may experience reduced service performance, which may require us to replace our 3G sensors sooner than planned.
 These sensor replacements will require significant capital expenditures and may also divert management's attention and other important resources away from our customer service and sales efforts for new customers.
 In the future, we may not be able to successfully implement new technologies or adapt existing technologies to changing market demands.
 If we are unable to adapt timely to changing technologies, market conditions or customer preferences, our business, operating results and financial condition could be materially and adversely affected.